demee/9to5programming/_posts/2019-08-30-javascript-functions.md

 user.welcomeUser //public

 ```
-Using above method all class members assinged to `this` are public.
+Using the above method all class members assigned to `this` are public.
 Can we have private functions?
-Yes we can.
+Yes, we can.

 ```javascript
 function Calculator(name) {